 Enable Browser Caching

-If you have a website with 10 pages, and each page has 5 images on it – enabling Browser Caching can actually help improve the speed score!
+If you have a website with 10 pages, and each page has 5 images, enabling Browser Caching can actually improve the speed score!

-In other words, if there are multiple requests for an image from various users at different times of day or night then your server will be doing more work to send those files.
+In other words, if there are multiple requests for an image from various users at different times of day or night, your server will be doing more work to send those files.

-You may not know this, but browsers cache what they see as being most relevant so even after hitting reload to get fresh content, that cached version will show up unless told otherwise.
+You may not know this, but browsers cache what they consider most relevant, so even after hitting reload to get fresh content, the cached version will show up unless told otherwise.

-To enable this on WordPress, I use WP Rocket Plugin & further reduce the request for images made to my server.
-It’s my All In One & most favorite plugin of all time.
+To enable this on WordPress, I use the WP Rocket plugin, which further reduces the number of image requests to my server.
+It’s my all-in-one and most favorite plugin of all time.

-If you’re using a picture that has a white background, you can just remove the background of those images entirely.
+If you’re using a picture with a white background, you can remove the background entirely.

-By doing this, you’re not only further reducing your file size, but to your end-user, they’ll not see any difference at all as your WordPress theme background is also white.
+By doing this, you’re not only further reducing your file size; your end users won’t see any difference, as your WordPress theme’s background is also white.

-I practice this technique on my blog website always.
+I always practice this technique on my blog.

 General FAQ’s Regarding Use Only WebP Images